 The charity's transactions are included within the Council's Ledger system and have to be extracted.
 This produces a potential risk that not all transactions will be extracted and therefore the charity's income and expenditure may be misstated.
+This occurred this year, and we recommend that this procedure is reviewed to ensure that this does not recur.
 It is also difficult to always trace the charity's transactions through to source documents given they are part of a substantially larger set of transactions.
 We recommend that the charity has its own set of ledgers and bank account.
-We are aware in the past management response has been that this is unnecessary, but we think that our audit time and therefore cost would be reduced come on and the risk of misstatement would also be reduced.
+We are aware in the past management response has been that this is unnecessary, but we think that our audit time and therefore cost would be reduced, and the risk of misstatement would also be reduced.